 A 529 college savings plan is set up under state laws.
 All 50 states have some form of 529 plans, although they differ slightly.
 None provides any federal income tax deduction, although many states with income taxes allow deductions from those taxes.
-You can set up a 529 plan for each child and contribute up to $13,000 a year to each plan; above that amount is subject to federal gift taxes.
+You can set up a 529 plan for each of your children and contribute up to your state's mandated limit.

 The major disadvantage of a 529 plan is that it is college savings.
 The money can be used only for higher education tuition and related expenses.
 A child who doesn't go to college can't really benefit.
 Any 529 money withdrawn for purposes other than higher education is subject to a 10 percent penalty.
 However, interest earned by the 529 investment is tax-exempt.